bikeshaving/crank/website/guides/02-elements.md

 const componentEl1 = createElement(Component);
 ```

 By convention, JSX parsers treat lower-cased tags as strings and capitalized tags as variables.
 When a tag is a string, this signifies that the element will be handled by the renderer.
-In Crank, we call elements with string tags *intrinsic elements*, and for both of the web renderers, these elements correspond to the actual HTML tags like `div` or `input`.
-As we’ll see later, elements can also have tags which are functions, in which case the behavior of the element is defined by the execution of the referenced function and not the renderer.
+In Crank, we call elements with string tags *intrinsic* or *host* elements, and for both of the web renderers, these elements correspond to the actual HTML tags like `div` or `input`.
+As we’ll see later, elements can also have function tags, in which case the behavior of the element is defined by the execution of the referenced function and not the renderer.
 These elements are called *component elements*.
-Insofar as tags can be functions, JSX can be thought of as just another way to invoke a function, except the execution of the function is deferred till rendering.
-Tags are transpiled to the first argument of the `createElement` call.

 ### Props
 ```jsx